haskell/criterion/README.markdown

 ```

-## Beware "pretend" I/O!
+## Beware “pretend” I/O!

 GHC is an aggressive compiler.
 If you have an `IO` action that
 doesn't really interact with the outside world, *and* it has just the
 right structure, GHC may notice that a substantial amount of its
-computation can be memoised via "let-floating".
+computation can be memoised via “let-floating”.

 There exists a
 [somewhat contrived example](https://github.com/haskell/criterion/blob/master/examples/ConduitVsPipes.hs)
 of this problem, where the first two benchmarks run between 40 and
-40,000 times faster than they "should".
+40,000 times faster than they “should”.

 As always, if you see numbers that look wildly out of whack, you
 shouldn't rejoice that you have magically achieved fast